Aitutaki: Fauna

 Aitutaki is home to numerous species of sea- and shorebirds, including the red-tailed tropicbird, white-tailed tropicbird, brown booby, great frigatebird, brown noddy, black noddy, white tern, and Pacific reef heron.
 Land birds include the common myna and the blue lorikeet.
 The latter were badly affected by Cyclone Pat, losing over 50% of their population and virtually all juveniles.
-Subfossil remains show that Kuhl's lorikeet, the spotless crake, and an undescribed species of whistling duck were all at one stage extant on Aitutaki before being extirpated.
+Subfossil remains show that Kuhl's lorikeet, the spotless crake, and an undescribed species of whistling duck once existed on Aitutaki.
 The main island has been designated an Important Bird Area (IBA) by BirdLife International because it supports a population of blue lorikeets.

-Minor islands of Aitutaki
+Minor islands

 The main island of Aitutaki occupies the northern part of the atoll, which is roughly triangular in shape.
 The minor islands form part of the perimeter of the lagoon.
 All islands, including the main island and its peninsula Ootu, are listed starting clockwise from the northernmost point of the atoll:

 Tapuaetai (One Foot Island), a small islet in the south-east of the lagoon, is often said to be the most important attraction.
 It is regarded as providing the visitor with the best views of the Aitutaki lagoon and, depending on the tide, one is able to walk on a sandbank a decent distance away from Tapuaetai.
 The trip to this island is the most frequented trip available on Aitutaki.
 One Foot Island was awarded "Australasia's Leading Beach" at the World Travel Awards held in Sydney in June 2008.

 Ootu Peninsula is of coral formation, but attached to the main volcanic island, thus a peninsula.
 If it were an island, it would be the largest of the minor islands.
 Ootu Peninsula does belong to tapere and district of Vaitupa.
 The minor islands are not allocated to any districts or tapere, but they do form part of the larger constituencies.

 All minor islets, except Akitua and Maina, are part of Vaipae–Tautu Constituency.
 Akitua is part of Amuri–Ureia Constituency, as is Ootu Peninsula, just north of Akitua.
 Maina is part of Arutanga–Reureu–Nikaupara Constituency.
 The main island is equally divided among the three constituencies Arutanga-Reureu-Nikaupara (southwest), Vaipae-Tautu (southeast), and Amuri-Ureia (north).